By Andrew Heavy Kunhle, 2015

 Bane's Bio

-"I am a freelance NYC urban artist born and raised on the Lower East Side of Manhattan.
+"I am a freelance NYC urban artist born and raised in the Lower East Side of Manhattan.
 I started as a graffiti artist and then began working in different media to capture the soul in color and whimsy." - Bane Seik

 Bane Seik is a Latino urban artist who was born and raised in the Lower East Side in New York City in the 80's.
 He was heavily influenced by graffiti artists - Lee, Fab 5 and Paze- specifically train art and tagging.
 From these roots in the gritty streets of New York City during the explosion of hip hop and graffiti art, his art has developed into a spiritual, surreal experience that evokes emotion and fantasy that speaks to the soul.